Spice-E : Structural Priors in 3D Diffusion using Cross-Entity Attention

 where $f_{Q_c}$ and $\phi_c(\mathbf{c})$ are a learned linear layer and intermediate features, initialized randomly.

 The output of our cross-entity attention block is the attention function computed over these updated Queries.
 That is, the output of our proposed block is $\mathbf{z}_{out} = Attn(Q_\times,K,V)$.
-See Figure \ref{fig:architecture_detailed} for an illustration.
-Note that we allow all block parameters to optimize freely during model finetuning.
+We allow all block parameters to optimize freely during model finetuning.
 Intuitively, our attention mechanism acts as a fully-functional self-attention block when finetuning begins.
 As finetuning progresses, the network gradually learns how to utilize information from the guidance shape at each layer.
 Note that this is in contrast to a more simple cross-attention mechanism, such as that used in \cite{loizou2023cross}, which has no ability to retain a self-attention component.